Notice of Privacy Practices

 Treatment Alternatives: We may use and disclose health information to tell you about or recommend possible treatment options or alternatives that may be of interest to you.

-Health-Related Benefits and Services: We may use and disclose health information to tell you about health-related benefits or services that may be of interest to you.
+Health-Related Benefits and Services: We may use and disclose health information to tell you about health-related benefits or services that may be of interest to you for your care or case management.
+We will not use or disclose your health information for other marketing purposes without your authorization.
+We will not sell your health information without your permission.

 Hospital Directory: We may include certain limited information about you in the hospital directory while you are a patient in the hospital.
 This information may include your name, location in the hospital, telephone number, and one word about your general condition (i.e. fair, good, etc.).
 The directory information may be released to people who ask for you by name so that family and friends can contact you.
 You have the right to request that this information is not listed in the hospital directory and we will withhold this information upon your request.

-Fundraising Activities: We may use health information about how to contact you or have the WMHS Foundation contact you in an effort to raise money for the health system and its operations.
+Fundraising Activities: We may use limited health information to contact you or have the WMHS Foundation contact you in an effort to raise money for the health system and its operations.
 We would only release contact information such as name, address, phone number, and dates of service for this purpose.
-If you do not want us to contact you for fundraising efforts, you must notify the WMHS Foundation office in writing.
+If you do not want us to contact you for fundraising efforts, you must notify the WMHS Foundation office in writing at: P. O. Box 539, Cumberland, MD 21502.

 As Required By Law: We will disclose minimally necessary health information about you when required to do so by federal, state or local law.